 “While the worst of the storm has passed, conditions are still dangerous, and I cannot stress this enough,” he said.

-Many streets in New York City are filled with floodwater, with some subway tunnels breached and flying debris littering deserted pavements.
+Streets of New York City filled with floodwater, raising fears that the city’s subway tunnels could be inundated, and flying debris blew along deserted sidewalks.

-The city had closed down subway, bus and commuter train systems as of Sunday night.
+The city closed down subway, bus and commuter train systems as of Sunday night.